Sam Fisher (Australian footballer)

 Samuel Fisher (born 10 July 1982) is a former professional Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).
+In May 2024, Fisher was sentenced to a maximum of more than five years' imprisonment after being convicted of drug trafficking.

 Early life

 Between the ages of 17 and 19, Fisher was a promising junior golfer and played off a handicap of 1.
 He won the Riverland Tyre and Mag Boxing Day Classic four times, twice with his father Terry and twice with his brother Ben.
 However, Fisher gave away a possible career in golf for AFL football.

 Fisher began playing Australian rules in South Australia with West Adelaide, where he was first identified by AFL scouts at the age of 21.

 AFL career

-Draft and Debut
+Draft and debut

-The versatile defender was selected as pick number 55 in the 2003 AFL Draft.
+The versatile defender was selected as pick number 55 in the 2003 AFL draft.

-Fisher made his debut in Round 7 2004, after injuries to other key defenders meant he was required for the team.
-St Kilda was in a strong position when he made his debut, having won the pre-season Wizard Home Loans Cup, and were undefeated in first position in the Premiership.
-The Saints had strung together 10 consecutive wins including the pre-season tournament.
+Fisher made his debut in Round 7, 2004, after injuries to other key defenders meant he was required for the team.
+St Kilda was in a strong position when he made his debut, having won the pre-season Wizard Home Loans Cup, and they were undefeated in first position in the pre-season premiership.
+The Saints had strung together 10 consecutive wins when including the pre-season tournament.
 St Kilda defeated Fremantle in Perth by 23 points.
-He didn't play again until round 15, and played 6 matches in a row through to round 20.
-It provided more stability to the team after a difficult run of matches, and St Kilda eventually won through to the top 4 for the Finals.
-Fisher did not play another match for the season after Round 20, watching on as the Saints played in the Qualifying Final, Semi Final, and Preliminary Final in the first 3 weeks of the Finals Series.
+He didn't play again until Round 15, and he played six matches in a row through to Round 20.
+It provided more stability to the team after a difficult run of matches, and St Kilda eventually made it to the top 4 for the 2004 Finals series.
+Fisher did not play another match for the season after Round 20, watching on as the Saints played in the Qualifying Final, Semi-Final, and Preliminary Final in the first 3 weeks of the Finals series.